home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 ha_domain: rfxtrx
 ---

-The `rfxtrx` integration supports RFXtrx devices by [RFXCOM](http://www.rfxcom.com), which communicate in the frequency range of 433.92 MHz.
+The RFXtrx integration supports RFXtrx devices by [RFXCOM](http://www.rfxcom.com), which communicate in the frequency range of 433.92 MHz.

 There is currently support for the following device types within Home Assistant: